-Sever Spinal Cord Injuries
+Atlanta Spinal Cord Injuries and Workers’ Comp

-Types of Spinal Cord Injury
+Types of Spinal Cord Injuries

 Spinal cord injuries fall into two categories: incomplete spinal cord injuries and complete spinal cord injuries.

 - Complete Spinal Cord Injury: This occurs when the spinal cord is totally severed, eliminating all function below the injured area.
 With this type of injury, it can be possible to regain some function through prompt treatment and physical therapy.

 Spinal Cord Injury Symptoms

-Sometimes, it is not immediately obvious that the victim suffered a spinal cord injury.
-Symptoms of a relatively minor spinal cord injury include:
+Sometimes, it is not immediately obvious that you have suffered a spinal cord injury.

-- Exaggerated reflexes;
+- Exaggerated reflexes

-- Difficulty breathing;
+- Difficulty breathing

-- Difficulty controlling bladder or bowel movements;
+- Difficulty controlling bladder or bowel movements

-- Weakness in a specific area of the body;
+- Weakness in a specific area of the body

-- Muscle spasms; and
+- Muscle spasms

-- Pain or burning near the spine.
+- Pain or burning near the spine

 To ensure that you receive an accurate diagnosis and prompt treatment for every injury you sustain, seek medical attention as soon as possible after your accident.